phlenoir/influxdb-sampledata/README.md

 ```

 ### Test #06
 Two streams of data are sent to the Kapacitor UDP end-point.
-A Kapacitor task capture one of them and send it to InfluxDB.
+A Kapacitor task capture one of them and sends it to InfluxDB.
 See task defined in `tasks/simplest.tick`

 ### Test #07
 Two streams of data are sent to the Kapacitor UDP end-point.
 A Kapacitor task
-task will capture these two streams and join them together to produce an Influxdb measurement of the latency (i.e. the diff between the 2 timestamps).
+task captures these two streams and join them together to produce an Influxdb measurement of the latency (i.e. the diff between the 2 timestamps).
 See task defined in `tasks/two_tasks_arithmetic.tick`

 ### Test #08
-Comptue a latency from two streams of data like in test #07 and aggregate the result to produce the mean of the latency per 1-second bucket.
+Computes a latency from two streams of data like in test #07 and aggregates the result to produce the mean of the latency per 1-second bucket.
 This measurement is then stored to InfluxDB.

 ### Test #09
 Like test #08 but operates on 4 latencies instead of one and run for two hours to follow ressource consumption, see capture below: